Battery Optimization for Android Apps

 - Use GPS carefully: Do not use it frequently, use it only when actually required.

-Which tool should I use to check the battery usage of android app?
+Now, the next question is: Which tool should I use to check the battery usage of the Android app?

 Battery Historian is a tool that displays information about your phone’s battery usage in HTML form.

 It is a tool to inspect battery related information and events on an Android device running Android 5.0 Lollipop (API level 21) and later, while the device was not plugged in.
-It allows application developers to visualize system and application level events on a timeline with panning and zooming functionality, easily sees various aggregated statistics since the device was last fully charged, and select an application and inspect the metrics that impact battery specific to the chosen application.
-It also allows an A/B comparison of two bug-reports, highlighting differences in key battery related metrics.
+It allows application developers to visualize the system and application-level events on a timeline with panning and zooming functionality, easily sees various aggregated statistics since the device was last fully charged, and select an application and inspect the metrics that impact battery specific to the chosen application.
+It also allows an A/B comparison of two bug-reports, highlighting differences in key battery-related metrics.

 You will be able to get the following from the Battery Historian: